Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Redirection & Pipeline.md

     ```

 ## Pipelines
-- Pipelines provides the ability to pass standard output of one command into the standard input of another command.
+- Pipelines provide the ability to pass standard output of one command into the standard input of another command.
-- Pipelines is used to pass data from one command to another while redirection occurs between a command and a file.
+- Pipelines are used to pass data from one command to another while redirection occurs between a command and a file.

 ```bash
     ## pass standard output from echo command to cut command
     dev@dev: echo "123456789" | cut -c 1-5